nodejs/node/CONTRIBUTING.md

 ### Waiting Until the Pull Request Gets Landed

-After the Pull Request gets approved and passes the CI, it still needs to wait for at least another 48 hours (72 hours on a weekend) so that everyone has a chance to weigh in.
+A Pull Request needs to stay open for at least 48 hours (72 hours on a weekend) from when it is submitted, even after it gets approved and passes the CI.
+This is to make sure that everyone has a chance to weigh in.
 If the changes are trivial, collaborators may decide it doesn't need to wait.
 A Pull Request may well take longer to be merged in.
 All these precautions are important because Node.js is widely used, so don't be discouraged!

 ### Check Out the Collaborator's Guide